All Episodes

 And anyway, so she's smirking, smiling, laughing her way through interview after interview and interview.

-Does she she seem objective?
+Does she seem objective?

-Does she seem sober and does she seem like somebody's taking this seriously?
+And does she seem like somebody's taking this seriously?

-You know, that this is a solemn duty that one has to take on, one that most normal people don't even really want to ever take on, uh, but they do it because it's their duty and the law that they have to do it.
+You know, that this is a solemn duty that one has to take on, one that most normal people don't even really want to ever take on, but they do it because it's their duty and the law that they have to do it.

 No, she's loving this.